JohnApache/dgit/README.en_US.md

         * -u, --username, <username>      Specify git account name, configuration parameters required when downloading private repo.
         * -p --password, <password>       Specify the git account password, which is used with username, and the configuration parameters required when downloading the private repo.
         * -t --token, <token>             Git token is another configurable parameter of login mode, which is used to download private repo.
+        * -e --exclude, <relativePath,...,relativePath>  Specifies the collection of files or directory paths that need to be excluded for the current download directory.
+        * -i --include, <relativePath,...,relativePath>  Specifies the collection of files or directories that need to be included again in the currently excluded file path collection.
         * -h, --help                      Output usage information

 + Local installation, configurable parameters when used as a module